Introduction and Overview

 This method will pop the System Predicate at the top of the stack.

-In the event that the stack is already empty, this method will throw EmptyHistoryException
+In the event that the stack is already empty, this method will throw EmptyHistoryException.

 If the stack is not empty after the pop, this method will return the System Predicate at the top of the stack.
 Else,

-object with a search logic that always defaults to true.
+it will return a Predicate object with a search logic that always defaults to true.

 clearSearchHistory()